- Common uses

 - tell your doctor and pharmacist if you are allergic to fam-trastuzumab deruxtecan-nxki, medications made from Chinese hamster ovary cell protein, any other medications, or any of the ingredients in fam-trastuzumab deruxtecan-nxki injection.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have or have ever had any of the conditions mentioned in the IMPORTANT WARNING section, a fever or any other signs of an infection, or if you have or have ever had heart failure or heart disease.
+- tell your doctor if you have or have ever had any of the conditions mentioned in the IMPORTANT WARNING section, a fever or any other signs of an infection, if you have or have ever had heart failure, heart disease, liver or kidney problems.

 - tell your doctor if you are breast-feeding.
 You should not breast-feed while you are receiving fam-trastuzumab deruxtecan-nxki injection and for 7 months after your final dose.